-Results: We compared the state plan section covering DSH payments to the federal regulation and determined it to be compliant.
+Results: We compared the State plan section covering DSH payments to the federal regulation and determined it to be compliant.

-We determined how the State defines incurred i/p hospital and o/p hospital costs for furnishing i/p hospital and o/p hospital services to Medicaid-eligible individuals and individuals with no source of third-party coverage for the i/p hospital and o/p hospital services they received.
+We determined how the State defines incurred i/p hospital and o/p hospital costs for furnishing i/p hospital and o/p hospital services to Medicaid eligible individuals and individuals with no source of third-party coverage for the i/p hospital and o/p hospital services they received.

-Results: We found that the State plan defines uncompensated costs as the cost of furnishing i/p and o/p hospital services to Medicaid patients, net of Medicaid payments; costs associated with patients who have no health insurance or source of third-party payment for services provided during the year, less the amount of payments paid by them.
-Additionally, we found that the State plan states that the "disproportionate share payments shall not exceed the Federal disproportionate share, State or other specific limits required by law."
-We found that OHCA staff utilize the Oklahoma Administrative Code (OAC), which defines i/p hospital services and o/p hospital services in Title 317, Chapter 30, Subchapter 5, Part 3 (Section 317:30-5-41 and 317:30-5-42.1).
+Results: We found that the State plan defines uncompensated costs as the cost furnishing i/p and o/p hospital services to Medicaid patients, net of Medicaid payments; costs associated with patients who have no health insurance or source of third-party payment for services provided during the year, less the amount of payments paid by them.
+Furthermore, the State plan continues under their General Provisions, that the "disproportionate share payments shall not exceed the Federal disproportionate share, State or other specific limits required by law."
+OHCA staff utilize the Oklahoma Administrative Code (OAC), which defines i/p hospital services and o/p hospital services in Title 317, Chapter 30, Subchapter 5, Part 3 (Section 317:30-5-41 and 317:30-5-42.1).